Architecture

 5. Data sovereignty: the procurement argument cloud AI cannot make

-6. How IndiLearn deploys on the school's Mac mini
+6. How IndiLearn deploys on the school's on-site server

 The standard pitch for AI in education is a cloud subscription.
 Monthly per-student fees.
 API costs that scale with usage.
 Privacy policies that require lawyers to interpret.
 Terms of service that change without notice.

 IndiLearn's architecture is a deliberate rejection of that model.
-Every school that deploys IndiLearn in its full on-premise configuration gets a Mac mini in their server room, runs all AI inference on their own network, pays nothing per query, and holds a structural guarantee that no student data ever leaves the building.
+Every school that deploys IndiLearn in its full on-premise configuration gets a on-site server in their server room, runs all AI inference on their own network, has no ongoing AI running costs, and holds a structural guarantee that no student data ever leaves the building.

 This is not primarily a cost argument, although the cost case is strong.
 It is a procurement argument.
 Cloud-based AI education tools cannot credibly tell a school principal or DET procurement officer that student data is safe, because the structural reality of cloud inference makes that claim untenable.
 On-premise inference makes it true by design.